 Unlike AHAs, beta hydroxy acids are not known to make your skin more sensitive to the sun .
 While you should still use sufficient sun protection every day, there’s no need to up your coverage with BHAs, or to choose only stable sunscreens.

-When searching Reddit’s Skincare Addiction forum, which I’ve found to be chock full of helpful reviews, the most commonly recommended BHA product are the Stridex Triple-Action Alcohol Free Pads.
+When searching Reddit’s Skincare Addiction forum, which I’ve found to be chock full of helpful reviews, the most commonly recommended BHA product is the Stridex Triple-Action Alcohol-Free Pads.

 To refresh your memory, here’s a quick recap of the benefits provided by AHA and BHA products: